Melbourne-Backpack/melbourne-backpack/README.md

 ## Folder Structure & Architecture

-assets: Asset folder to store all images, vectors, fonts, etc.
-src: This folder is the main container of all the code inside your application.
-components: Folder to store any common component that you use through your app (such as a generic button)
-constants: Folder to store any kind of constant that you have.
-routes: Folder to store the navigators.
-redux: This folder should have all your reducers and store
-views: Folder that contains all your application screens/features.
-helper: Common api controller.
-utils: Folder to store any common function such as calcutate radius, different date formatting functions App.js: Main component that starts your whole app. index.js: Entry point of your application as per React-Native standards.
-Modify the environment variables files in root folder (.env)

 ```
 ├── __tests__                   // test for components, services etc. inside of related folder.
 │   ├── App-test.js